 \section{Conclusion}

-In this work, we cover the most released papers about adversarial attack and defense on graph data as we know.
-We firstly provide an unified problem formulation for adversarial learning on graph data, and give definitions and taxonomies to category the papers.
-Next, we summary most existing imperceptible perturbations evaluation metrics, datasets and discuss several principles about imperceptibility metric.
-Then, we analyze the contributions and limitations of the existing works.
-Finally, we point out the potential research opportunities and directions in future studies.
+In this work, we cover the most released papers about adversarial attack and defense on graph data as we know them today.
+We first give a unified problem formulation for adversarial learning on graph data, and give definitions and taxonomies to categorize the literature on several levels.
+Next, we summarize most existing imperceptible perturbations evaluation metrics, datasets and discuss several principles about imperceptibility metric.
+Then, we analyze the contributions and limitations of existing works.
+Finally, we outline promising future research directions and opportunities that may come from this effort.